Skip to content

 General information, not professional advice.
 Rules, numbers, and procedures change.
 Verify with an official source or qualified professional (Steuerberater, Rechtsanwalt, Hausarzt, Ausländerbehörde) before acting on anything here.

 Indian students are the second-largest international student group in Germany (after Chinese students).
 Most of you come for Masters programs in tech, engineering, data science, or business.
-The system works, but year one has specific gates you must clear.
+The system works, but year one has specific gates you must clear — and several that catch Indians off guard specifically because they work differently from Indian universities.

 Blocked account (Sperrkonto)